Constant-$r$ geodesics in the Painleve-Gullstrand form of Lense-Thirring spacetime: Conclusions

 \section{Conclusions}

-We have explored the existence and properties of circular geodesics in the recently introduced Painlev\'e--Gullstand variant of the Lense--Thirring spacetime~\cite{PGLT1,PGLT2,PGLT3}.
-We emphasize that although the underlying spacetime is not spherically symmetric, (only stationary and axisymmetric), so that the Birkhoff theorem does not apply~\cite{Birkhoff, Jebsen, Deser, Ravndal, Skakala}, one nevertheless encounters (partial) spherical shells of circular geodesics; notably this behaviour is not limited to the (exact) Kerr spacetime, but also persists in the Painlev\'e--Gullstand variant of the Lense--Thirring spacetime.
-Overall, we see that the Painlev\'e--Gullstand variant of the Lense--Thirring spacetime~\cite{PGLT1,PGLT2,PGLT3} exhibits many useful and interesting properties, and is well-adapted to direct confrontation with observational astrophysics.
+We have explored the existence of and properties of the {constant-$r$} (``quasi-circular'') geodesics in the recently introduced Painlev\'e--Gullstand variant of the Lense--Thirring spacetime~\cite{PGLT1,PGLT2,PGLT3}.
+We emphasize that although the underlying spacetime is not spherically symmetric, (only stationary and axisymmetric), so that the Birkhoff theorem does not apply~\cite{Birkhoff, Jebsen, Deser, Ravndal, Skakala}, one nevertheless encounters (partial) spherical shells of {constant-$r$} geodesics; notably this behaviour is not limited to the (exact) Kerr spacetime, but also persists in the Painlev\'e--Gullstand variant of the Lense--Thirring spacetime. {The persistence of existence of these {constant-$r$} (``quasi-circular'') geodesics is intimately related to the persistence of existence of a non-trivial Killing tensor and the associated Carter constant.} Overall, we see that the Painlev\'e--Gullstand variant of the Lense--Thirring spacetime~\cite{PGLT1,PGLT2,PGLT3} exhibits many useful and interesting properties, and is well-adapted to direct confrontation with observational astrophysics.

 From a wider perspective, these considerations can be viewed as an element of the study of modified black holes --- alternative black holes to the standard Schwarzschild--Kerr family that are nevertheless carefully formulated so as to pass the most obvious observational tests, and so provide useful templates for driving observational astrophysics~\cite{Carballo-Rubio:2018, Carballo-Rubio:2019, Carballo-Rubio:2021, Pandora, Simpson:2021a, Simpson:2021b, Visser:2009a, Visser:2009b, bb-Kerr,bb-KN,DeLorenzo:2014,Hayward:2005, Bronnikov:2000, Bronnikov:2005, Johannsen:2011, Bardeen:1968}.